-Richard Henry Seamon, Administrative Law: A Context and Practice Casebook (2013)
+Richard Henry Seamon, Administrative Law: A Context and Practice Casebook (2013) & supplement (to be posted on Blackboard)

 The assigned readings should keep you sufficiently busy and I recommend that you read the assigned material several times before turning elsewhere.
 If you wish to read supplementary materials to better understand a topic, there are a number of Administrative Law treatises and hornbooks that summarize the law and concepts covered in class.
+For current examples of the material we cover in class, you may also find it helpful to skim the Notice & Comment Blog (http://yalejreg.com/nc/) from time to time and spend time on administrative agency websites.
 Please come speak with me if you find yourself confused during the course, especially early on!

-LEARNING GOALS
+LEARNING GOALS1